Sophie Wells: Personal life

 Wells was born on 5 May 1990 in Lincoln, England.
 She was born with amniotic band syndrome and as a result she has no feeling or little movement in her feet and has lost numerous fingers.
 Because of her disability she competes in the Grade V Paralympic classification, the classification for riders with the lowest level of physical disability.

-Wells competed her GCSEs and 3 A-levels (Biology, Physics & Sport) at Sir Robert Pattinson Academy in 2008, and started at the University of Lincoln doing Sport & Exercise Science, however left when entering into Year 2, to focus on the London 2012 Paralympics.
+Wells completed her GCSEs and 3 A-levels (Biology, Physics & Sport) at Sir Robert Pattinson Academy in 2008, and started at the University of Lincoln doing Sport & Exercise Science, however left when entering into Year 2, to focus on the London 2012 Paralympics.

-Wells is currently studying for a Post Graduate Diploma and UKCC Level 4 in Coaching through the University of Gloucester.
+Wells is currently studying for a Post Graduate Diploma and UKCC Level 4 in Coaching through the University of Gloucestershire.

+Despite the fact that she won ten medals in Paralympic Equestrian, Sophie Wells is allergic to horses.

 Equestrianism

 Wells took up riding at the age of eight and begin competing in dressage at the age of twelve.
 In 2008, she won the junior international class at Hickstead U21 International, becoming the first disabled rider to win an able-bodied international event.
-She was named as the first reserve rider for Great Britain at the 2008 Summer Paralympics in Beijing, China, but withdrew when her horse was found to have a tumour on its foot.
+She was named as the first reserve rider for Great Britain at the 2008 Summer Paralympics in Beijing, China, but withdrew when her horse, Touchdown M, was found to have a tumour on his foot.
+The horse survived.

 At the 2009 European Championships in Kristiansand, Norway, she won three gold medals; with her horse Pinocchio she won the individual and team grade IV events and was also part of the British squad that won the team championship.
 At the 2010 World Equestrian Games held in Lexington, Kentucky, United States, she won gold medals in both the individual and freestyle grade IV events.